pecheylauren02/mp5_posh_portables/TESTING.md

 <img src="media/test_docs/lighthouse_results.png">
 </details>

 The score for best practices was not ideal, but when I checked the issues found, it was to do with the versions of the modules being used for this project.
-Upgrading the versions was not accessible for the scope of this project, but if this was to be a real e-commerce site, I would have used the latest versions of all modules, including django.
+Upgrading the versions was not part of the scope of this project, but if this was to be a real e-commerce site, I would have used the latest versions of all modules, including django.
+I also double checked if these issues were solvable through the Tutor Support section, and it was advised that these issues are out of my control within the scope of this project.

 <details><summary>Best Practices Results</summary>
 <img src="media/test_docs/lighthouse_best_practices.png.png">